 So, you want to quit financial FOMO.
 Why?
 Why are you trying to get in a better place financially?
 What is your motivation for stopping this spending cycle.
 It may be your children, your retirement, your peace of mind, or your dreams of becoming a homeowner.
 Think about your why and write down a list, either in a notebook or your phone, your reason why you want this cycle to end.
-When financial FOMO hits you need to remind yourself of why you started in the first place.
+When financial FOMO hits, you need to remind yourself of why you started in the first place.
 You need to do this daily.
-Everyday there are triggers to get you off track.
+Every day there are triggers to get you off track.
 Address your why, keep it on your phone, keep it on the background of your computer and stop the cycle before it starts.
-For some great inspiration visit this page.
+For some excellent inspiration visit this page.

 Address Your Anxiety

 What triggers your financial anxiety?
-Do you find yourself particularly sensitive about a certain topic than others?
-What are you looking at that that is giving you anxiety that makes you feel poorly about your financial situation?
+Do you find yourself particularly sensitive about a specific topic than others?
+What are you looking at that that is giving you fear that makes you feel poorly about your financial situation?
 For most, it’s a vacation, a house, or a car.
 If you realize that every time you see others’ experiences, log off!
 You need to address why you feel financially triggered every time you look at something you don’t have.
 This will help you avoid certain situations temporarily while you address breaking the cycle.

 Take a Break

 You aren’t missing anything in your life materially.
-You may however be missing a piece of your life emotionally.
+You may. however, be missing a piece of your life emotionally.
 The only way to heal that emotional rift is to be grateful for what you already have.
 Buying items and purchasing “stuff” will not fill the emotional hole that you may have.
 The great news is that fixing it is for free!
 When you wake up in the morning try to list the things you are grateful for.
 This may include a healthy body, a roof over your head, a warm home to sleep in, and a loving family.

 First and foremost, I know this is hard.
 I know you may not be able to shut off the FOMO overnight.
 You must realize that while you think you are missing out, you are actually gaining a new life where you are in full control instead of your debtors.